MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     ```

-## Task 7: Synchronize tenant and install base application and test library extensions
+## Task 7: Synchronize tenant and synchronize/install base application and test library extensions

 In this task, you update the schema of tenant database schema with schema of changes in system objects and application objects.
 In this step, you will synchronize the tenant to the to your custom base application extension and test libary extension (if any).
 With this operation, the extensions will take ownership of the tables in the SQL database.